-A message from Rich Gilmore, Director at The Nature Conservancy Australia
+A message from Rich Gilmore, Director of The Nature Conservancy in Australia

-I'd like to share my deep concern about the bushfire crisis and to let you know what we are doing in response.
+I'd like to share my deep concern about the 2019/2020 bushfire crisis that impacted many parts of Australia this summer and to let you know what we are doing in response.

-We’re experiencing an unprecedented bushfire crisis in Australia right now.
+We experienced an unprecedented bushfire crisis in Australia over the last few months.
 Like me, you will have been struck by the scale and severity of the fires.

 The stories of human and wildlife suffering are devastating.
 Many lives have been lost and our heartfelt condolences go to the people and communities who have suffered loss.
 And our deep gratitude and respect go to the fire and emergency services personnel who continue to fight the fires and lead emergency recovery efforts, and the thousands of family members and others whose vital support make their work possible.
-It is important to acknowledge that the crisis has not yet passed and the fire season still has months to run.
+Though recent rains have brought some relief (and some flooding problems of their own), it is important to acknowledge that the crisis has not yet passed and the fire season is not over.

 The fires have so far burned as much as 10 million hectares of land – much more than the 2019 Amazon fires and 2018 California wildfires combined.
 In addition to the terrible human toll, the loss of native Australian plants, animals and their habitats has been horrendous.

-More than one billion mammals, birds and reptiles are estimated to have been killed, along with countless insects, fish and frogs.
-It is possible, even likely, that all of the known habitat for a number of endangered species has been burnt, placing their futures in a perilous state.
+More than one billion land mammals, birds and reptiles are estimated to have been killed, along with countless insects, bats, fish and frogs.
+Many endangered species have lost a high percentage of their habitat - up to 95% in one case (Kangaroo Island Dunnart) - placing their futures in a perilous state.

 From the beaches of Mallacoota to the smoke-filled streets of our cities, we’re facing a terrifying reality.
 Don’t let this be the new norm.
 We need to band together in this desperate time of need.